Flevy Management Insights Case Study

 For next steps, it is recommended to focus on sustaining the momentum of the anti-corruption initiatives through continuous education and reinforcement of ethical practices.
 This could include regular refresher training sessions, updates to policies to reflect the evolving business and regulatory landscape, and the introduction of a recognition program for employees who exemplify ethical behavior.
 Additionally, leveraging advanced analytics to monitor transactions and interactions for signs of potential corruption could further enhance the effectiveness of the anti-corruption framework.
 Finally, expanding stakeholder engagement efforts, particularly with suppliers and partners, to ensure alignment with the company's anti-corruption standards is crucial for minimizing risks in the supply chain.

-Source: Anti-Corruption Strategy for Aerospace Firm in Europe, Flevy Management Insights, 2024
+Source: Anti-Bribery Compliance Strategy for Automotive Supplier in Europe, Flevy Management Insights, Joseph Robinson, 2024

 Flevy is the world's largest knowledge base of best practices.